nrokh/ScientificFigures/LinksAndFAQs/Readme.md

 ### Poster FAQ

 **What programs can I use to make a poster?**
-PowerPoint and Adobe Illustrator are common (Illustrator is paid).
-Free alternatives: Inkscape and BioRender.
+Many people use Microsoft PowerPoint, but you can also use Adobe Illustrator; however, this program is not free.
+Other free software includes Inkscape as well as BioRender for creating posters.

 **How large should the poster be?**
-Check conference guidelines for size requirements and set your poster dimensions accordingly.
+For presenting a poster at a conference, always check the conference website, as it should include specific guidelines for size and spacing of maximum/minimum poster size.
+This can then be set on your program for the length (L) and width (W) dimensions.

 **How do I design my poster?**
-Follow formatting guides, use provided links, and remember your poster should be interpretable without you present.
+There are several formatting guides for making a poster.
+We have included links to creating your poster.
+Additionally, there are YouTube guides and tutorials for posters.
+Finally, remember that your poster will likely be hung up without you there to present it, so it should be interpretable on its own as well.

 ---